mateuszjurewicz/notes_public/Machine Learning.md

         - it's (b, n_available, 128)
     - `us_pma_input` is obtained via `self.MAB()`
         - this MAB takes `HX` and `anch` as input.
-        - this is the **attention transformation that relates the anchor point to the available, unassigned elements.
+        - this is the **attention transformation that relates the anchor point to the available, unassigned elements**.
         - `us_pma_input` is (b, n_available + 1 for anchor, 128)
     - `U` is obtained via PMA from `us_pma_input`.
         - it is (b, 128)
     - `data_unassigned` is assigned to `us_unassigned`
     - `encode_unassigned()` returns `anch`, `data_unassigned`, `us_unassigned` and `U`.
     - I believe `U` is the encoding of all unassigned points in one vector, and `us_unassigned` / `data_unassigned` are a representation of all available, unassigned points individually. `anch` is the representation of just the current cluster's anchor point.
+Yes, and from the paper `G` is the encoding of already clustered points (into one vector, I believe).
 3. `self.get_pz()` is called.
     - its input: `anch`, `U`, `G`
     - its ouput: `pz_mu`, `pz_log_sigma`